 Bristol Bears and Bath rugby players scrum together for Wooden Spoon

-Wooden Spoon Bristol and Bath today announce the support of five new professional rugby players.
+Wooden Spoon Bristol, Bath & Somerset today announce the support of five new professional rugby players.

 Phil De Glanville (Former Bath and England) Rhys Priestland (Bath and Wales), Harry Thacker (Bristol Bears), Piers O’Conor (Bristol Bears) and Sarah Bern (Bristol Bears and England) come on board this month as official regional ambassadors.